Tips for Coping With a Keratoconus Diagnosis

 Intervention – To Halt or Slow Disease Progression

-- FDA-Approved Corneal Cross-Linking (iLink®): Cross-linking is a minimally invasive outpatient procedure for the treatment of progressive keratoconus.
-It is the only procedure proven to stiffen the cornea to slow or prevent further progression of the condition and preserve your vision. iLink® is the ONLY cross-linking procedure approved by the FDA and eligible for insurance coverage.
+- Corneal Cross-Linking: Cross-linking is a minimally invasive outpatient procedure for the treatment of progressive keratoconus.
+It is the only procedure proven to stiffen the cornea to slow or prevent further progression of the condition and preserve your vision.

 - Corneal Transplant Surgery: When a person’s keratoconus has progressed so far that the cornea becomes dangerously thin or when sufficient vision can no longer be achieved by contact lenses, a corneal transplant may be the only option.
 During the surgery, the part of the cornea affected by keratoconus is removed and replaced with a donor cornea.
 While the surgical transplantation of a new cornea may resolve the basic problem of corneal surface irregularity, eyeglasses or contact lenses are usually needed after the surgery for vision correction.